 Trump Unveils New Census Rules to Exclude Undocumented Immigrants

-WASHINGTON (CN) — Sure to trigger a swift legal challenge from the Democratic jurisdictions such a move targets, President Donald Trump signed a memorandum Tuesday to exclude undocumented immigrants from the decennial census count.
+WASHINGTON (CN) — Sure to trigger a swift legal challenge from the Democratic jurisdictions such a move targets, President Donald Trump signed a memorandum Tuesday to exclude undocumented immigrants from the decennial census count used to divvy seats in Congress.

 “The Constitution requires that everyone in the U.S. be counted in the census,” Dale Ho, director of the Voting Rights Project at the ACLU, said in a statement.
 “President Trump can’t pick and choose.”